Is a heat pump electricity tariff cheaper in the UK?

 • Your property loses heat quickly, so shifting demand is harder.

-• You can’t access TOU tariffs (e.g. no smart meter where required).
+• You can’t access TOU tariffs (e.g. no working smart meter).

-The most reliable approach is to compare tariffs using realistic heat pump consumption and timing, rather than assuming any “heat pump tariff” will be cheaper.
+The most reliable approach is to compare tariffs using realistic heat pump consumption and timing, rather than assuming any heat pump tariff will automatically be cheaper.

 Heat pump tariff types: what to compare

-When you’re comparing UK electricity tariffs for a heat pump, look beyond the cheapest off-peak unit rate.
-Use the checklist below and compare like-for-like.
+When comparing UK electricity tariffs for a heat pump, look beyond the cheapest off-peak unit rate.
+Use the checklist below and compare like-for-like against the July 2026 cap.

 Tariff feature Why it matters for heat pumps What to check

-Peak unit rate Heat pumps often run through cold daytime periods; expensive peaks can raise overall cost.
-Compare peak kWh price to your current single-rate price.
+Peak unit rate Heat pumps often run through cold daytime periods; a peak rate above 26.11p/kWh can raise overall cost.
+Compare the peak kWh price to the July 2026 cap and your current rate.

 Off-peak window(s) Savings depend on whether you can actually use power cheaply (hot water, pre-heat, battery charging).
-Check the exact hours and whether they change seasonally.
+Check the exact hours and whether they change seasonally (Cosy-style tariffs add a midday window).

-Standing charge A higher standing charge can wipe out unit-rate savings, especially in summer.
-Multiply daily standing charge by 365 and include it in comparisons.
+Standing charge A standing charge above the 57.19p/day cap level can wipe out unit-rate savings, especially in summer.
+Multiply the daily standing charge by 365 and include it in every comparison.

-Meter requirements Many TOU tariffs require a working smart meter and half-hourly readings.
-Confirm eligibility and whether you can opt out later.
+Meter & MCS requirements Many TOU and reduced-rate heat pump tariffs require a smart meter, half-hourly readings, and sometimes proof of an MCS-certified heat pump.
+Confirm eligibility, MCS evidence, and whether you can opt out later.

-Exit fees / fix length Heat pump performance varies by season; flexibility can help if the tariff doesn’t suit winter usage.
+Exit fees / fix length Heat pump performance varies by season; flexibility helps if the tariff doesn’t suit winter usage.
 Check term length, exit fees, and what happens at the end of the fix.

 Customer service & billing Multi-rate billing can be confusing; accurate bills matter for tracking savings.
 Review how rates appear on bills and whether the supplier supports data access.

 Want to skip the manual checking?
-Use the EnergyPlus form to compare whole-of-market options for your postcode and meter type.
+Use the EnergyPlus comparison to see whole-of-market options for your postcode and meter type.

 Eligibility: can you get a heat pump-friendly tariff?